• Recipes

 • yogurt - if you don't have plain yogurt on hand, sour cream or cream cheese are also delicious with cauliflower mashed potatoes.
 Or go the more traditional route and use a few tablespoons of butter and a splash of non-dairy milk.

-• plain/not Cajun - if you're not a fan of this spice profile, simply leave it out!
-Add extra garlic powder or pureed, roasted garlic for more flavor.
+• plain - if you're not a fan of Cajun seasoning, simply leave it out!
+Add extra garlic powder or roasted garlic for more flavor.

 close up of Cajun cauliflower potato mash in a black serving bowl.